Ritikkoshta02/Infield_TEST_DBMF/README.md

 - Generates reliable routing paths
 - Maintains assay integrity during testing

+After completion of the assay execution time, a greedy algorithm is used to:

+- Cover all remaining uncovered footprints
+- Route the test droplet safely to the sink position

+This hybrid RL + greedy strategy helps improve testing efficiency while ensuring complete coverage of the DMFB.

 This repository contains the implementation used in our research work on RL-based in-field testing of DMFBs.

 ---